punushree/GameBids/README.md

 Bidding application

 # About

 This is a auction website where you can see internation as well as home league and buy the player for team.

 # Installing Dependencies

-npm install
+npm i

 # Run Project

 npm start

 # Project Demo Screenshot